GSA/search-gov-website/README.md

 ## Template Images

-To refernce images in the the site templates, use the path to the image within the `/assets/img` folder.
+To reference images in the the site templates, use the path to the image within the `/assets/img` folder.

 ```
 {{ "/assets/img/site/searchdotgovlogo.png" | prepend: site.baseurl }}